-On Friday we were taken to visit a potter, with one of the English teachers, named Claude, as our guide.
+On our way to visit a potter in northern Burundi, an English teacher named Claude acted as our guide.
 On the ride there, which turned out to be very short, Claude told me that pottery is only produced by the Twa in Burundi, never by the Hutu or Tutsi.

-I was surprised that he even offered this information, because I haven’t yet heard any of the teachers mention tribes at all.
-It seems to be taboo to speak about Hutus or Tutsis, or to ask anyone which tribe they belong to, or to ask any detail about their own experiences in the war.
-All we hear about it is statements like “Before 1993 we had enough books.” or “We haven’t had a conference or training since before 1993.”
-There seems to have been a resolute and unanimous decision not to talk about it anymore, since the war ended a couple of years ago.
+I was surprised that he even offered this information, because I hadn’t yet heard any of the teachers mention the different ethnic groups at all.
+It seemed, from my outsider’s view, to be taboo to speak about Hutus or Tutsis, or to ask anyone which group they belong to, or to ask any detail about their own experiences in the war.
+All we heard about it was statements like “Before 1993 we had enough books.” or “We haven’t had a conference or training since before 1993.”
+There seemed to have been a resolute and unanimous decision not to talk about it anymore, since the war had ended a couple of years before.

-The Twa, according to Claude, are the lowest in terms of social status here, and they’re the poorest too.
-He says that they’re nomadic, and will move if someone in the family dies.
-Apparently, according to Stephanie, there have been efforts recently to give them their own land so that they will stay in one place.
-But land is a big issue here, and what violence still happens apparently mostly stems from arguments over land ownership.
+The Twa, according to Claude, are the lowest in terms of social status in , and they’re the poorest too.
+He told us that they’re nomadic, and will move if someone in the family dies.
+According to Stephanie, who organized our project, there have been efforts to give them their own land so that they will stay in one place.
+But land is a big issue in Burundi, and what violence still happens apparently mostly stems from arguments over land ownership.
 The country is simply too crowded, and getting more crowded as the population grows and as refugees return to find that their land has been occupied by other people.

 Anyway, the potter’s workshop turned out to be just a space outside a traditional Twa hut, which is a small dome-shaped structure covered with dry banana leaves.